 No dog food is created equal and not every dog requires the same nutrition.
-Puppies require different food then their senior counterparts, small dogs have different needs than larger breeds and some dogs prefer wet food over dry food.
+Puppies require different food than their senior counterparts, small dogs have different needs than larger breeds and some dogs prefer wet food over dry food.
 Over time, nutritional needs change with age and life changes like illness and pregnancy and like humans, choosing the right foods can be the difference between living a healthy energetic lifestyle or a sluggish one.

 What Makes Good Dog Food, “Good”?

-Despite what many think, dogs are not strictly carnivores and should have a healthy balance of vegetables, fruit and grains.
-While protein is essential for building muscle mass, essential vitamins, mineral and fiber are important for a healthy digestive tract.
+Despite what many think, dogs are not strictly carnivores and should have a healthy balance of vegetables, fruit, and grains.
+While protein is essential for building muscle mass, essential vitamins, mineral, and fiber are important for a healthy digestive tract.

 So How Do You Choose?